 Backup4all makes the backup to CD process be easy to perform, through its new backup wizard:

-- In the first step, name your backup job and also select where will the backup be saved.
-Click on Local and select the CD drive you will store the backup files onto from the combo-box.
+- In the first step, select where will the backup be saved.
+Click on CD, DVD or Blu-ray and select the drive letter where you will store the backup files.
+Click Next.

-- Select what files and folders you want to backup by using the Add files/folders buttons (or drag and drop the files from Windows Explorer into this window).
+- Select what files and folders you want to backup.
 Click Next.

-- Select the type of backup you want to use.
+- On the How do you want to backup page, select the type of backup you want to use.
 If you want to use zip compression select Full/Differential or Incremental, if you want the files to be backed up to CD without compression select the Mirror backup type (make sure the Zip the files checkbox is not selected, as that allows you to zip files individually).

-- In the last step, you would select if you want to schedule this backup to CD to be executed automatically at specific time intervals.
+- On the When do you want to backup page, you can set the backup job to automatically run on the specified time and days.
 If you schedule this backup, just remember that you will need to have the CD you want to backup to in the CD drive, otherwise, the backup will not run.
+Press Next.

 - Click the Save button and select either Save and run to execute the backup now, or only Save to have it in the backup job lists from where you will run it manually (or if scheduled it will run automatically)